Do you think you might have a debt problem?

 Borrowing debt to pay off other debt

 Sometimes, consolidation loans can help you to get out of debt when you’re in it.
 If you have a £100 small repayment on your credit card, £100 on a loan and £100 on a store card then you need £300 each month just to meet your minimum charges.
 Consolidating your debt can lower your monthly repayments.
 But will add more interest and will make the debt last for longer.
-Maybe you’re simply taking out one bigger loan to cover an existing one.
+Maybe you’re simply taking out one bigger loan to cover an existing smaller loan.
 Or you’re consolidating your debt and then using your empty credit card and building it back up.
 Then you’ll end up in a spiral that’s hard to get out of.

 Hiding your debt